Skip to main content

 Redirects are included in the Full TTFB measurement.

-In the example below, the initial server response consists of an HTTP redirect rather than an HTML in the response body that the browser can display.
+In the example below, the initial server response consists of an HTTP redirect rather than HTML in the response body that the browser can display.
 The actual First Byte time is recorded when the second HTTP request returns an HTML document.

 Full TTFB including a redirect